Hao-Tong/GS_Solanaceae/README.md

 # 3. Code and results
 For each models (i.e. rrBLUP, RF, SVC), there are one folder including the R code and the results.

-Noted the folder "rrBLUP_CD" is the one calculate the accracy based on the same coefficient of CD trait.
+Noted the folder "rrBLUP_CD" is the one calculated the accracy based on the same quantile of CD trait.

 # 4. More information
 Please contact: tong@mpimp-golm.mpg.de